Watch the webinar now:

 What is factoring in purchasing?

-Factoring in purchasing refers to a form of financing in which a company assigns its liabilities to suppliers to a factoring company (the factor).
+Factoring in purchasing refers to a form of financing in which a company assigns its liabilities to supplier management to a factoring company (the factor).
 The factor pays the invoices to the suppliers immediately or within a short period of time and grants the purchasing company an extended payment term.
 This allows the company to improve its liquidity, while the suppliers receive their money more quickly, resulting in a win-win situation.

 Core elements of purchasing factoring